KontioJuho/matrinetR/README.md

-**CONTINUOUS**

-For each sample group of interest, datasets of *continuous* type are consisting of the original log2-transformed gene/protein expression data with n (sample size) rows and p (number of genes) columns.
+**Continuous:** For each sample group of interest, datasets of *continuous* type are consisting of the original input data given at continuous scale.log2-transformed gene/protein expression data with n (sample size) rows and p (number of genes) columns.
+For example, by using the built-in *matrisome_TCGA* dataset, the above values represent the batch effect normalized and log2(norm_value+1) transformed expression levels, downloaded from UCSC Xenahub platform's PanCancer Atlas https://xenabrowser.net/datapages/.

-<details><summary>Click to see an example</summary>
+**Discrete:** Datasets of *discrete* type are the discretized gene/protein expression-level version of *continuous* datasets with n rows and p columns with values -1, 0, and 1.
+Discretization levels can be defined by users (see tutorial).

+  **Profile:** Frequency distributions of discretized gene/protein expression levels with 3 rows (low, medium, high) and p columns.

+<details><summary>Continuous data example (click)</summary>
 <p>

 | sampleID | ADAMTSL5 | ADIPOQ | AGRN | AMBP | AMELX | ANGPTL4 | AREG | BDNF | BGN | BMP1 | BMP2 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |